Neo San wants to decentralise India’s waste management by making incinerators more efficient

 In June, Neo San raised $1.5 million in a seed funding round from investors Ashish Kacholia, Indian pro-golfers Anirban Lahiri and S. Chikkarangappa, Aaradhana Jhunjhunwala, Aman Poddar, and Adithya Mathews among others.

 The company has sold 150 units of its incinerators, Bagrecha says.
-Its clients include Bengaluru International Airport and Government of Karnataka to multinational companies like TATA Steel and Microsoft
+Its clients include Bengaluru International Airport and Government of Karnataka to multinational companies like TATA Steel and Microsoft.

 Neo San is targeting a market that has room for growth.
 India’s market for solid waste management is expected to grow at a compound annual growth rate of 7.5% between 2021-2026, according to data from the U.S. International Trade Administration.

-The country’s Central Pollution Control Board has also projected that the annual waste generation in India will rise to 165 metric tons by 2030, with an increase in hazardous waste, plastic, e-waste and bio-medical waste.
+The country’s Central Pollution Control Board has also projected that the annual waste generation in India will rise to 165 million metric tons by 2030, with an increase in hazardous waste, plastic, e-waste and bio-medical waste.

 Journey ahead